NGAT4Rec: Neighbor-Aware Graph Attention Network For Recommendation: Method

 \subsubsection{Loss Function}

-We employ BRP loss for optimization, which considers the relative order between observed and unobserved interactions.
+We employ Bayesian Personalized Ranking loss for optimization, which considers the relative order between observed and unobserved interactions.
 In order to improve the model's discrimination of similar positive and negative samples, we define BPR loss to optimize the model parameters $\Theta=\{\bm{e}_u^{(0)}, \bm{e}_i^{(0)} \mid u \in \mathcal{U}, i \in \mathcal{I}\}$:

 where $\mathcal{B} \subseteq \{(u,i,j)|(u,i)\in \mathcal{R}^{+}, (u,j)\in \mathcal{R}^{-}\}$ denotes the sampled data of mini-batch. $\mathcal{R}^{+}$ denotes observed interactions, and $\mathcal{R}^{-}$ is unobserved interactions. $\sigma$ is soft-plus function. $\lambda$ is the coefficient controlling $\ell_2$ regularization.